 You can use InfoTrac Newsstand to find over 1,100 major United States regional, national and local newspapers and leading titles from around the world.
 It includes the New York Times, which you can also access directly from the database listing.

 Whether you need to prepare for the S.A.T., A.C.T., a Civil Service exam, a licensing exam, a graduate school entrance exam, or are preparing to become a U.S. citizen, LearningExpress Library is the place to go.
 There are hundreds of tests for all ages and topics.

 Because your test scores are saved for you, you create a free account.
 Instructions for doing so are provided in LearningExpress.
 Once you have created your account, you log in as a returning user to continue with practice tests or exercises already in progress.
 If you have taken tests, you can review your answers.
 Explanations of why your answer was correct or incorrect can help you increase your skills and do a better job on the upcoming test.

 Parents, there are tests for school age children to practice important skills.
 There are also tests with the directions in Spanish.

 Special interests, homework, life, reading, and college are topics of interest for all young adults/teens.
-MeL Teens Gateway can help.
+MeL Teens can help.
 Subscription databases and select websites to assist with completing homework assignments, career planning, finding a great read, and dealing with growing up are there and include InfoTrac Student Edition, LearningExpress Library, and Health and Wellness Resource Center.

 Whether you want to work on your own vehicle, check a warranty recall, or just learn more about a vehicle problem so that you can be informed when talking to your mechanic, ChiltonLibrary is a great resource.